 Content delivery philosophies weren’t the only adjustments made.

 “As COVID-19 challenges continued, and the heightened awareness of anti-racism came about, we saw young people really involved in the movements—whether it was tutoring kids of frontline workers or taking part in marches," says Beilock.
 "We started thinking about how we could meet them where they were with a curriculum that was addressing the current times and helping them affect the change they wanted.
 It’s something inherent in Barnard, we’re of the city not in the city, the classroom is not just four walls anymore."

 All first-year students are required to take Big Problems, Making Sense of 2020, a new remote course.
-Guest speakers will give presentations and then students will break out in small groups of 20 or less with a faculty member to sync the lecture through the lens of whatever disciplinary lens that faculty has—sociologist, economist, psychologist, medical/biological sciences.
+Guest speakers will give presentations and then students will break out in small groups of 20 or less, which are led by specially trained upper class students and offer a chance for first-year students to interact with their older counterparts.
 The idea is for students to interrogate the current times through a variety of lenses.

 This is yet another silver lining moment, with technology making this impactful course possible.

 “Because it is distance learning, we can bring in really high-profile activists and medical practitioners from around the world and allow students to have contact with them," says Beilock.
 "They learn from their experiences and then bring that to their small discussion groups to absorb.
 It’s so popular we even have alumnae patching in to listen to the lectures, some will even be giving talks.
 It has enhanced our global Alumnae Circle program, which gives local access to students currently studying from their home communities.”

 Two new spaces on Barnard’s campus within The Milstein Center for Teaching and Learning have been dedicated to the recording and delivery of lectures.
 This newly designed production studio features a light grid, audio booth, and green screen, and is open for reservations.